fedhere/PUI2016_solutions/HW2_fb55/README.md

 ### GRADING:
-You must use the envuronmental variable.
+You must use the environment variable.

 Your notebook must display
 - the data tables for the unreducted datasets (first few columns)